iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.nhs.online.nhsonline___1.46.0/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="com.nhs.online.nhsonline 3 reviews"/>
 </p>

+> It's a great app, except I cant seem to access any services, ask for advice or make any appointments with my GP, the service is always unavailable.<br> :date: __2021-03-11 15:45:48__

+> Exceeding difficult to load identity and no ability to save and return later<br> :date: __2021-03-07 20:29:33__

+> Doesn't work.
+I tried to register with all my details and it said something went wrong due to technical issues, so I tried to register with my nhs number and again got the technical issue message. *Edit - The app once into it works just fine.
+However the details you can see are restricted.
+I requested my surgery release the details so I can see full details about my medical history etc and they say they can't do that.
+Appointment can be made easily though.<br> :date: __2021-03-07 13:00:15__

+> There are too many apps.
+Patient Access, my hospital app (MyCare), my GP booking system e-consult and this one.
+It means the information is fragmented and not all in one place.
+Very frustrating.<br> :date: __2021-03-07 11:25:54__

 > My husband and I both have the app.
 His shows "Consultations and Events" including the fact that he has had one vaccination but mine does not have this option.
 How can I get this?<br> :date: __2021-03-05 18:14:31__